mcnielo/mcnielo/readme.md

 - Digging into data with SQL queries.
 - Creating reports and diving into data with SQL.
-- Making snazzy dashboards using Tableau.
+- Making snazzy dashboards using Tableau/Power BI.
 - Playing around with data and making reports in Google Sheets and Excel.

 ## 📚Projects